noobskies/titan-531/memory-bank/progress.md

 3. Could document decisions more thoroughly
 4. Should set up testing framework earlier

+### Phase 2 Insights

+**What Worked:**

+1. Separating Program Generator service logic from UI made development much faster
+2. Context API is sufficient for state management at this scale
+3. Building "Active Workout" as a modal/immersive view worked well for focus

+**What Could Improve:**

+1. State updates with deep nesting (Cycle -> Week -> Workout -> Set) are tricky; simpler flat structure might be better for DB sync later.
+2. Need more robust type checking for navigation parameters.

 **Decisions to Revisit:**

 1. localStorage vs SQLite migration timing